<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>Practice decision making an a leveled playing field</p>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/holiday-planning-game-with-playing-cards/">Holiday Planning Game with Playing Cards: Market Place For Activities During The Holidays</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/tool/holiday-planning-game-with-playing-cards/">Holiday Planning Game with Playing Cards: A Marketplace for Family Activities</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></description>